To SquarePants or Not to SquarePants: Production

 "To SquarePants or Not to SquarePants" was written by Luke Brookshier, Nate Cash, and Steven Banks, and the animation was directed by supervising director, Alan Smart.
 Brookshier and Cash also functioned as storyboard directors.
 The episode originally aired on Nickelodeon in the United States on July 17, 2009, with a TV-Y7 parental rating.

 The episode was a part of the network's tenth anniversary celebration of SpongeBob SquarePants.
-Starting July 17, 2009 at 8:00 pm EDT, Nickelodeon aired a 50-hour SpongeBob marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
-The marathon started with the premiere of "To SquarePants or Not to SquarePants" at 8 pm.
+Starting July 17, 2009 at 8:00pm EDT, Nickelodeon aired a 50-hour SpongeBob marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
+The marathon started with the premiere of this episode at 8:00pm.

 On July 21, 2009, the episode became available on the DVD compilation of the same name, along with fellow sixth-season episodes "Squid's Visit", "The Splinter", "Slide Whistle Stooges", "Boating Buddies", "The Krabby Kronicle", "The Slumber Party", and "Grooming Gary".
 "To SquarePants or Not to SquarePants" was also released in the series' season six DVD compilation.
 On June 4, 2019, "To SquarePants or Not to SquarePants" was released on the SpongeBob SquarePants: The Next 100 Episodes DVD, alongside all the episodes of seasons six through nine.